thadela-rohith/thadela-rohith/README.md

 ## Hi there, I'm Rohith Thadela 👋

-Aspiring Data Analyst and Software Engineer with a background in Python, SQL, Tableau, and cloud-based data tools.
+Aspiring Data Engineer with a background in Python, SQL, Tableau, and cloud-based data tools.
 I'm passionate about building clean, impactful data products and intelligent systems.

 🎓 Master's in IT & Management @ UT Dallas
 🛠️ Skills: SQL, Python, Tableau, Power BI, AWS, Java